keiran-rowell/keiran-rowell.github.io/_posts/2026-01-18-fire-and-brimstone.md

 ![Greek fire](/images/Greekfire-madridskylitzes1.jpg)

-"The Roman fleet setting fire to the enemy fleet [led by Thomas of Sicily]". *Madrid Skylitzes*, manuscript on the Byzantines for the court of Palermo in Sicily, **12th century CE**
+"The Roman fleet setting fire to the enemy fleet [led by Thomas the Slav]". *Madrid Skylitzes*, manuscript on the Byzantines for the court of Palermo in Sicily, **12th century CE**
 {:.figcaption}

 The mixture for this exact hellflame is lost to history, but early sources for similar concoctions hint at sulfur's inclusion in this demonic incendiary.